FH-Potsdam/teaching-parametric-design/lectures/06-3D-intro/index.md

 ## Inspect 3D project in the browser

+IMPORTANT: If you have not updated your `3d-example` folder do so [now](fix.md)!

 To create your first 3D project, the process is the same as for p5js, we just use a different boilerplate.
 Duplicate the `3D-example` folder.
 You will find a couple of commands as examples in the `index.js` file.
 We will go through all those commands in a moment.
-For now let's open the new 3D code in the browser.
-Navigate to the folder `/code/libraries/OpenJSCAD/` select the `index.html` and use the **Go Live** function to open this html-file in your browser.
-You should be presented with an empty coordinate system.
-In the upper left click on *Load JSCAD project*.
-Now you need to select the folder you created (do not select the index.js, select the whole folder).
-If your code did not include any errors, you should now see your 3D design.
-(I am working on an easier solution similar to our p5js sketches, but its sadly not done yet.)
+Open the `index.html` in your new folder with the *Go Live* extension.
+When you make changes to the `index.js` file and save, the website in your browser should reload automatically.
+(Please not that the last rotation and zoom of the camera will be reset).

 You can use your mouse-wheel or trackpad scrolling to zoom in and out.
 Hold your mouse-pressed and drag to rotate the coordinate system.
 More controls are explained under the settings button in the upper right.
 There you can also change language and theme.
-Please note that the edit button in the upper right does not fully work, best simply ignore it.
-The most interesting part is the Export feature.
+The most interesting part is the export feature.
 In the upper left you find a dropdown with a variety of formats.
 For our use cases the binary STL file is best suited.

 You can find the full reference for all JSCAD features [here](https://openjscad.xyz/docs).